Charlotte Partridge

-Charlotte Partridge (November 24, 1882 – 1975) was an artist, arts educator, community organizer and the co-founder and co-director of the Layton School of Art in Milwaukee, Wisconsin from 1920 to 1954, with her life partner Miriam Frink.
-They were credited with having developed a nationally accredited art school, recognized for excellence.
-Partridge was also a State Chair (1933-1934) and Director (1935-1939) of Wisconsin's Works Projects Administration, and published a national survey of art institutions and contemporary art for the Federal Works Agency in 1940.
-Partridge received a number of awards recognizing her lifetime of contributions to "the cause of art".
+Charlotte Partridge (November 24, 1882 – February 25, 1975) was an artist, arts educator, and community organizer.
+She was the co-founder and director of the Layton School of Art in Milwaukee, Wisconsin from 1920 to 1954, with her life partner Miriam Frink.
+They were credited with having developed a nationally accredited art school.
+Partridge also served as state chair and director of Wisconsin's Works Projects Administration, and published a national survey of art institutions and contemporary art for the Federal Works Agency in 1940.
+She received many awards recognizing her contributions to "the cause of art".

 Life and career

 1882–1919: Early life and education

-Partridge was born in Minneapolis, MN. in 1882 (although a passport issued later in life lists her birth year as 1886) to Frederick and Carrie Partridge.
+Partridge was born in Minneapolis, Minnesota, on November 24, 1882 (although a passport issued later in life lists her birth year as 1886) to Frederick and Carrie Partridge.
 Partridge spent her childhood in Duluth, MN.
 She was enrolled in Dana Hall, a preparatory school in Massachusetts paid for by her mother's wealthy brother, and returned home after her father's death.
 Her mother, sister and brother relocated to Illinois where her mother later remarried.
 Partridge graduated from the Northern Illinois State Normal School in 1905 and taught second grade at the Whittier School in Oak Park, IL.
 In 1910, she enrolled in Emma Church's Chicago School of Applied and Normal Art (later renamed Church School of Art) and received her diploma in 1912 for a two-year course in normal art.
 Partridge taught at the Church School of Art one year after receiving her diploma and also taught at the Francis Parker School in Chicago and the Chicago Kindergarten College.
 During this time, Partridge also had a studio where she devoted herself to design work, freelanced as a commercial artist, and studied painting at the traditional Chicago Art Institute night school.
 In 1914 she joined the Fine Arts Department faculty at the Milwaukee Downer College and later became head of the Fine Arts Department where she initiated one of the first occupational therapy courses in the country, and remained on staff there through 1922.
 Partridge taught art as self-expression, a new concept in art education at the time.
 She also taught summers at Commonwealth School of Art and Industry in Boothbay Harbor, Maine until 1916 with her mentor and former teacher, Miss Emma M. Church.
 In 1915 Partridge met her life partner Miriam Frink who had returned to Downer College (where she held a degree) to teach freshman English.